 HL7 Integration Services

-We build HL7 v2 interfaces that connect Epic, Oracle Health, MEDITECH, and clinical systems — ADT feeds, order routing, result delivery, and HL7 to FHIR bridging.
+We build HL7 v2 interfaces that connect Epic, Oracle Health, MEDITECH, and clinical systems — ADT feeds, order routing, result delivery, and HL7 to FHIR bridging — and we run the integration engine underneath.

 HL7 v2 Integration Expertise